pradeepreddy19/Search_DFS_BFS/README.md

 #### What could be improved

-The only problem with this approach could be since it is a blind search if we have bigger map, then we may have a much bigger branching factor and we may take a very long time to arrive at the solution.
-Probably, if we can get a heuristic function which can efficiently search the map then we can deal with the bigger maps without running the codes for a longer time.
+The only problem with this approach could be, since it is a blind search strategy if we have a bigger map, then we may have a much bigger branching factor and may take a very long time to arrive at the solution.
+Probably, if we can get a heuristic function which can efficiently search the map then we can deal with bigger maps without running the codes for a longer time.